chrisronline/angular-promise-cache/README.md

       // The method we only want to "cache".
 Required
       promise: function,

-      // The amount of milliseconds we will cache the above response.
+      // The amount of milliseconds we will cache the promise response.
 Default is 5000
       ttl: int,

-      // A manual lever to bust the cache.
+      // A manual lever to expire the cache.
 Default is false
       bustCache: boolean,

-      // Identifier for this cached promise.
+      // Identifier for the cached promise.
 Default is promise.toString()
+      // This is useful if you are creating different promises that need to share the same cache
       key: string
     }